kxie95/kxie95.github.io/_posts/2018-02-27-4-rules-of-simple-design.md

 **How**
 * Naming of variables, methods and classes should be meaningful.
 (Read Clean Code - Naming)
-* Layout your code in logical blocks (line breaks to separate out chunks of logic, tabbing, etc).
+* Layout your code in logical blocks (line breaks to separate out chunks of logic, tabbing, etc)
+* Unit tests which explain what the test is for, and follows a logical flow from arrange, act to assert.

 **Why?**
 * Software is for humans first, and computers second.
 * You are not going to be the only one working on the piece of code you write.
+* Your future self will thank you.

 > There are only two hard things in Computer Science: cache invalidation and naming things. - Phil Karlton